Categorical absorptions of singularities and degenerations: Categorical ordinary double points and PP infty -objects

 \end{lemma}

 In these terms we can state a criterion for a full embedding of a categorical double point into a $\kk$-linear dg-enhanced triangulated category~$\cT$.
-We will say that an object~$F \in \cT$ is {\sf left} or {\sf right homologically finite} if~$\Ext^\bullet(F,T)$ or~$\Ext^\bullet(T,F)$ is finite-dimensional over~$\kk$ for any~$T \in \cT$, respectively (cf.~\cite[\S4.1]{KS:hfd}).
+We will say that an object~$F \in \cT$ is \emph{left} or \emph{right homologically finite-dimensional} if~$\Ext^\bullet(F,T)$ or~$\Ext^\bullet(T,F)$, respectively, is finite-dimensional over~$\kk$ for any~$T \in \cT$ (\textit{cf.}~\cite[Section~4.1]{KS:hfd}).

-\begin{lemma} Let $\cT$ be a dg-enhanced triangulated category and let~$(\rM,\rP)$ be a pair of objects in~$\cT$ satisfying~\eqref{eq:ext-cm-cr} and such that~$\Cone(\rM \to \rP) \cong \rP[q]$ and~$\hocolim \rP[iq] = 0$ for the chain from Definition~\textup{\ref{def:pinfty}\ref{def:pinfty:hocolim}}.
+{\samepage \begin{lemma} Let $\cT$ be a dg-enhanced triangulated category, and let~$(\rM,\rP)$ be a pair of objects in~$\cT$ satisfying~\eqref{eq:ext-cm-cr} and such that~$\Cone(\rM \to \rP) \cong \rP[q]$ and\,~$\hocolim \rP[iq] = 0$ for the chain from Definition~\textup{\ref{def:pinfty}\ref{def:pinfty:hocolim}}.

-\begin{enumerate}[label={\textup{(\roman*)}}] \item We have~$\RHom_\cT(\rM, \rM) \cong \sA_{q - 1}$ and the functor
+\begin{enumerate}[label={\textup{(\roman*)}}] \item We have~$\RHom_\cT(\rM, \rM) \cong \sA_{q - 1}$, and the functor

-is fully faithful, with~$\Phi_\rM(\sA_{q-1}) \cong \rM$ and~$\Phi_\rM(\kk_\sA) \cong \rP$.
+is fully faithful, with~$\Phi_\rM(\sA_{q-1}) \cong \rM$ and\,~$\Phi_\rM(\kk_\sA) \cong \rP$.
 Furthermore,